Bōsōzoku - The Biker Gangs of Japan

 Among these were the Matsudo branch, Ichikawa branch, and the Nina Mona, distinguished for their taste of elaborate bike customization, setting a trend for other branches to follow.

 However, at the forefront of the Bosozoku realm stood two leading gangs: Black Emperor and Specter.
-It’s these gangs who started claiming territories which often led to territorial disputes, resulting in violent confrontations and fatalities.
+It’s these gangs who started claiming territories which often led to territorial disputes, resulting in violence and fatalities.

-Each Japanese biker gang’s unique code influenced their approach to violence.
+Each Japanese biker gang’s unique code influenced their approach to using force.
 Specter, for instance, excelled in guerrilla tactics.
 They would position themselves along Japan's route 357, laying down with ropes laying across the streets.
 As rival gangs approached, they would tighten the ropes, causing the bikes to trip.

 Japan gangs